Inland Rail: Independent Review of Inland Rail

 On 7 October 2022, the Australian Government announced an Independent Review of Inland Rail, after reports of a cost blowout to a projected $31b and delay in completion to 2030–31.

 Undertaken by Kerry Schott AO, the Review report, released in April 2023, “confirmed that Inland Rail is an important project to meet Australia’s growing freight task, improve road safety and to help decarbonise our economy”.
 However, the Review also found “significant deficiencies in the governance and management of Inland Rail”.

-The Government agreed to 19 of the Review’s recommendations, including that the route be shortened to extend from Beveridge in Victoria to Ebenezer in Queensland and that existing rail lines be used wherever possible to minimise additional impacts on the environment and communities.
-New intermodal terminals are also to be developed in Melbourne, at Beveridge and Truganina.
-A third terminal is proposed for Ebenezer, Queensland.
-Upgrades to existing track will facilitate the use of double-stacked container trains between the yards.
-Single-stacked trains will pass through Ebenezer to Kagaru to connect to the existing Sydney to Brisbane Coastal line.
+The Government agreed to 19 of the Review's recommendations, including that the route be shortened to extend from Beveridge in Victoria to Ebenezer in Queensland and that existing rail lines be used wherever possible to minimise additional impacts on the environment and communities.
+New intermodal terminals were proposed to be developed in Melbourne, at Beveridge and Truganina.
+A third terminal was proposed for Ebenezer, Queensland.
+Upgrades to existing track were to facilitate the use of double-stacked container trains between the yards.
+Single-stacked trains were to pass through Ebenezer to Kagaru to connect to the existing Sydney to Brisbane Coastal line.

 The Review also recommended that Inland Rail be completed in stages, with the Government deciding to “prioritise [the] Beveridge to Parkes [section]”, by 2027.
-The project would also be separated from ARTC, and a subsidiary company, Inland Rail Pty Ltd was operational from early 2024 to complete the construction of Inland Rail.
+The project would also be separated from ARTC, and a subsidiary company, Inland Rail Pty Ltd was operational from early 2024 to continue the construction of Inland Rail.

+Shelving of route to Brisbane

+In May 2026, following further re-evaluation of the project's costings, the Albanese Government announced the shelving of the project north of Parkes to Brisbane.
+An independent assessment commissioned by the government indicated that the full Brisbane–Melbourne route would cost more than $45 billion to complete, three times over the planned budget allocation, and could not be finished before 2036 at the earliest.

 Route

-The route alignment extends from Beveridge in Victoria, through New South Wales to Kagaru in Queensland.
+The original scope of the Inland Rail project as initially envisaged extended from Melbourne in Victoria, through New South Wales to Brisbane in Queensland.
+This route was divided into twelve sections for planning and construction, with 600 km of new track and upgrades to 1000 km of existing track.